dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ###### Files copy, move, delete
 There are a few useful methods in `Files` class:
-`Files.copy` - copy one file into another, if another file doesn't exists it's created, if exists `FileAlreadyExistsException` throws
+* `Files.copy` - copy one file into another, if another file doesn't exists it's created, if exists `FileAlreadyExistsException` throws
-`Files.move` - move (copy & delete)
+* `Files.move` - move (copy & delete)
-`Files.delete` - delete a file, if file doesn't exist throws `FileNotFoundException`.
+* `Files.delete` - delete a file, if file doesn't exist throws `FileNotFoundException`.
-*One caveat - they both don't distinguish between directory & file.
+Notice that they both don't distinguish between directory & file.
 So if your destination valid directory, they will think that your directory is existing file and throw `FileAlreadyExistsException`.
 This is differ from linux command line where if you pass second param as directory, shell automatically copy/move file into this directory.
 If you pass third param as `StandardCopyOption.REPLACE_EXISTING`, then it will try to replace but realize that i's impossible to overwrite directory with file and throws `DirectoryNotEmptyException`.
 If source and dest are the same, no exception for both copy and move is thrown.
 ```java
 import java.nio.file.*;